melissawen/melissawen.github.io/_posts/2023-12-11-amd-display-debugging-tips.md

 - [Enabling pipe split on DCN301](https://patchwork.freedesktop.org/patch/526108/?series=114927&rev=1)

 ## Checking implicit programming and hardware limitations:

+Bring implicit programming to the level of consciousness and recognize hardware limitations.

 **13) Implicit update types:** Check if the selected type for atomic update may affect your issue.
 The update type depends on the mode settings, since